 - ALISON: Diploma in Project Management (Revised 2017) – With more than 561,862 students having either taken or now taking this course (from Advanced Learning), this MOOC has seen some serious traction to mostly positive reviews.
 The course contains three modules, covering 28 topics and takes 10 to 15 hours to complete.
 While it does not map directly to the PMP or other project management credentials, it does provide a useful introduction to the subject matter.

-- Other ALISON courses on Project Management – As a full-fledged MOOC delivery platform, ALISON offers a page called Project Management among its Courses listings.
-In addition to the previous diploma item, it lists additional offerings from XSIQ (two fundamentals in English and Arabic); the Saylor Foundation (five courses, including another diploma sequence, an introduction [in French]); and topics on working with clients and project teams; managing project start-up, scheduling and budgeting; quality, risk, procurement and project closeout); and the Aga Khan Foundation.
+- Other ALISON courses on project management – As a full-fledged MOOC delivery platform, ALISON offers a page called Project Management among its Courses listings.
+In addition to the previous diploma item, it lists offerings from XSIQ (two fundamentals in English and Arabic); the Saylor Foundation (five courses, including another diploma sequence, an introduction [in French]); and topics like working with clients and project teams; managing project startup, scheduling and budgeting; quality, risk, procurement and project closeout); and the Aga Khan Foundation.

-- edX.org – edX.org gets many of its project management courses via Microsoft these days.
+- edX.org – edX gets many of its project management courses via Microsoft these days.
 Thus, despite a huge catalog of offerings, many of the project management courses relate to Microsoft Project and Microsoft Project Portfolio Management (PPM).
-I did find a few project management courses from such institutions such as the University of Adelaide, RIT, ANU (Australian National University), and the University of Washington.
+We did find a few project management courses from such institutions such as the University of Adelaide, the Rochester Institute of Technology, Australian National University and the University of Washington.

 - ProjectManager.com – You'll find more than 100 training videos on all kinds of project management topics.
 You'll need some time and willpower to stitch a curriculum together here, but there's lots of good material available.
 ProjectManager.com also maintains a YouTube channel where you can easily find training videos.